 In order for the fat do it’s job, it cannot be melted ahead of time.
 As such, it is important to cut the fat into the flour quickly and efficiently to prevent any melting.

 Instead of cutting the butter into the flour with your fingers, recommend using a pastry blender (or pastry cutter) or two forks.
 The warmth of your finger will likely soften the butter too much.

-How does these strawberry pop tarts taste?
+How does these homemade pop tarts taste?

 The crust is buttery and flakey.

 The strawberry jam is slightly sweet with a little tang from the white wine vinegar.
 Adjust the sweetness to your liking by adding more sugar or sweetener substitute.

 The added chia seeds add a little crunch while also boosting the nutrients of the jam!

 And, of course the glaze!
 The glaze is absolutely delicious!